top of page

 Carina Kaufman-Gutierrez

 Carina Kaufman-Gutierrez is SVP’s Deputy Director.
-She brings experience in policy development, restaurants, and community organizing for equitable economic justice.
-At SVP she has worked to pass city legislation to reform the street vendor industry, pass state legislation to create a $2.1 billion relief fund for excluded workers, and initiated a food relief program during the pandemic that employed vendors to make healthy, culturally sensitive meals for distribution across the five boroughs.
-She has previously held positions at NYC Small Business Services, Community Service Society, and Fundación Corona.
-Carina holds a Masters in International Affairs and Urban Social Policy from Columbia University, and was recognized in City & State’s Labor 40 under 40 in 2021.
+She brings experience in policy development, restaurant kitchens, and community organizing for immigrant economic justice.
+At SVP she has worked to pass city legislation to reform the street vendor industry, pass state legislation to create a $2.1 billion relief fund for excluded workers, and initiated a food relief program during the pandemic that employed vendors to make healthy, culturally relevant meals for distribution across the five boroughs.
+She has previously held positions at NYC Small Business Services and the Community Service Society, and holds a Masters in International Affairs and Urban Social Policy from Columbia University.
+She has been recognized by City & State’s Labor 40 under 40, received the New York Women's Foundation Neighborhood Leadership Award, and Hispanic Leadership Award by Queens Borough President Donovan Richards.

 Rafi Islam - Bengali Member Organizer.jpeg